How One of America's Fastest Growing Real Estate Teams Uses Dotloop To Fuel Its Record-Breaking Success

 For each and every step in the real estate process, they asked, “What needs to be done at this point for our desired outcome?”
-While an experienced agent, broker, or admin may optimize their processes through years of trial and error, Campbell wanted Five Doors’ systems to take out any guesswork for their members.
+While an experienced agent, broker, or admin may optimize their processes through years of trial and error, the development team wanted Five Doors’ systems to take out any guesswork for their members.
 If they could save their people the frustration of constantly reinventing the wheel by providing them with a proven workflow, the company would quickly grow to profitability.

 Adding even more value is the motivation behind the Five Doors Network’s name itself.
 It derives from the company’s goal to become the market leader in five related areas: residential real estate, mortgage, title and escrow, insurance, and real estate investing.

 Consequently, architecting this system was no easy task.
 It took the team over a year—sometimes losing as much as $70,000 a month—before they got it right.
 He points to July 2016 as the month they “cracked the code” and when profitability and expansion began to rapidly grow.

 Today, in their transaction platform alone, Five Doors has more than 200 templates and 300 documented workflows.
 With so many moving parts, using dotloop for Teams for all their transaction management needs has been integral to getting them all working together.